-15 highlights from the Buckingham Palace tour
+Summer Buckingham Palace tours going on now

 Dan Dennison/Getty Images

-The Changing of the Guard, a formal ceremony in which the New Guard exchanges duties with the Old Guard, takes place outside the palace between 11:00 a.m. and 11:45 a.m. every day during April until the end of July (it takes place on alternate days throughout the rest of the year).
+Changing the Guard, a formal ceremony in which the New Guard exchanges duties with the Old Guard, takes place outside the palace at 10:45 a.m. and lasts about 45 minutes. every day during April until the end of July (it takes place on alternate days throughout the rest of the year).
 The ceremony is conducted on the Palace forecourt , so if you time your Buckingham Palace tour well enough, you'll be able to catch it.

-Buckingham Palace will be open to the public from Saturday, 21 July 2018 to Sunday, 30 September 2018.
-The State Rooms Tour is available for about $32 for adults and $18 for under 17s .
-The State Rooms and Garden Highlights Tour costs about $43 for adults and $26 for under 17s.
-A Royal Day Out ticket (adults about $52, under 17s $29) gives access to the State Rooms, the Queen's Gallery and the Royal Mews.
-Children under five years old are free of charge.
-Exclusive guided tours are often available during December, January, Easter and September.

-Tickets bought directly from Royal Collection Trust can be converted into a one-year pass, which provides complimentary admission to the site (or sites) you have visited for 12 months.